cloudpedagogy/cloudpedagogy-ai-capability-briefs/README.md

 ## What this repository is

-This repository contains a curated collection of **AI Capability Briefs** — short, focused, professionally written PDF resources designed to help people **use artificial intelligence confidently, responsibly, and defensibly in real work**.
+This repository contains a curated collection of **AI Capability Briefs** — short, focused, professionally written PDF resources designed to help people use artificial intelligence confidently, responsibly, and defensibly in real work.

-Each brief is tailored to a **specific role, function, or context** (for example: Programme Directors, Research Teams, Public Servants, Communications and Engagement Teams) and applies the **CloudPedagogy AI Capability Framework (2026 Edition)** to the everyday decisions those roles face.
+Each brief is tailored to a specific role, function, or context (for example: Programme Directors, Research Teams, Public Servants, Communications and Engagement Teams) and applies the **CloudPedagogy AI Capability Framework (2026 Edition)** to the everyday decisions those roles face.

 These briefs are not about tools.
 They are about **judgement, responsibility, ethics, and decision-making** when AI becomes part of professional practice.